dotnet/docs-aspire/docs/real-time/azure-signalr-scenario.md

 - The `AddAzureSignalR` method is called to express the `AzureSignalRResource`.
 - The `signalr` resource is referenced by the `Hub` host project, in this case known as `apiService`.
 - The `apiService` project resource is referenced by the `SignalR_Web` project.

+> [!TIP]
+> This example also relies on the [Aspire.Hosting.Azure.Provisioning](https://www.nuget.org/packages/Aspire.Hosting.Azure.Provisioning) NuGet package, as you may have been curious about the `AddAzureProvisioning` method.
+This functionality adds support for generating Azure resources dynamically during app startup.

 ## See also